hashicorp/consul/website/source/docs/platform/k8s/gke.html.md

 # Consul on Google Kubernetes Engine

 Consul can run directly on Google Kubernetes Engine (GKE).

-To get hands-on experience, you can use the ["Deploy Consul with Kubernetes on Google Cloud"](https://learn.hashicorp.com/consul/kubernetes/google-cloud-k8s?utm_source=consul.io&utm_medium=docs&utm_content=k8s&utm_term=gke) guide.
+To get hands-on experience, you can use the [Deploy Consul with Kubernetes on Google Cloud](https://learn.hashicorp.com/consul/kubernetes/google-cloud-k8s?utm_source=consul.io&utm_medium=docs&utm_content=k8s&utm_term=gke) guide.

+The Learn guide includes:

+- GKE configuration recommendations
-In the Learn guide, you'll install a Consul on AKS with the official Helm chart.
-After installing, you'll learn how to access Consul.
-Consul on GKE can be accessed using the Consul UI, CLI, and API.
+- How to install Consul on GKE with the official Helm chart
+- Accessing Consul with the Consul UI, CLI, and API.

+You will need a Google Cloud account to complete this guide.